sieve-project/sieve/README.md

 ### Bugs found by Sieve
 Sieve has found 46 bugs in 10 different controllers, which are listed [here](docs/bugs.md).
 We also provide [steps](docs/reprod.md) to reproduce all the intermediate-state/unobserved-states/stale-state bugs found by Sieve.
 We would appreciate a lot if you mention Sieve and inform us when you report bugs found by Sieve.

+### Contributing

+We welcome all feedback and [contributions](https://github.com/sieve-project/sieve/issues/93).
+Please use Github issues for user questions and bug reports.

 ### Learn more
 You can learn more about Sieve from the following references: